pebakery/pebakery-docs/Commands/String/FileName.md

 # StrFormat,FileName

-Returns the filename portion of a path.
+Returns the filename (including the file extension) portion of a path.

 ## Syntax